ibm-cloud-docs/cloud-object-storage/basics/multipart.md

 # Store very large objects

 {{site.data.keyword.cos_full}} can support single objects as large as 10TB when using multipart uploads.
-Large objects can also be uploaded [using the console with High-Speed Transfer enabled](/docs/services/cloud-object-storage/basics/upload.html#high-speed-transfer).
+Large objects can also be uploaded [using the console with Aspera high-speed-transfer enabled](/docs/services/cloud-object-storage/basics/upload.html#high-speed-transfer).

 ## Uploading objects in multiple parts